MikeDigitize/talk-to-me/README.md

 # Talk to me

-Talk to me is a wrapper around the speech recognition API from which you can create custom builds to search your needs.
+Talk to me is a wrapper around the speech recognition API from which you can create custom builds to suit your needs.

 ### Usage

-Either `import`, `require` or add a script tag with the source to get access to class `TalkToMe`.
+Either `import`, `require` or add a script tag with the source to get access to the class `TalkToMe`.

 ```javascript
 const ttm = new TalkToMe(options);